University of New Mexico: Football

 The Lobo football team plays at University Stadium which is located across the street from The Pit.

 The team has been to six bowl games since 1997 after a 35-year bowl drought.
 Placekicker Katie Hnida made history in the 2003 Las Vegas Bowl when she became the first woman to play in an NCAA Division I-A game, attempting but missing an extra point in the Lobos's 27–13 loss to UCLA.
 She later attempted and made two extra points in UNM's 72–8 victory over Texas State.

 New Mexico also lost its 2003 and 2004 bowl games, making its record in bowl games 2–8–1.
 The football team went to the first year of the New Mexico Bowl in 2006 and lost to San Jose State University 20–12.
-In 2007 the Lobos finished the regular season 8–4 and were invited to the New Mexico Bowl for the second straight season.
+In 2007, the Lobos finished the regular season 8–4 and were invited to the New Mexico Bowl for the second straight season.
 The Lobos shut out the favored Nevada Wolf Pack 23–0 to win their first bowl game since the 1961 Aviation Bowl.

-Skiing

-New Mexico won the National title for Division I Skiing in 2004, defeating then No. 1 ranked University of Denver.
-In 2017, the team was eliminated and then reinstated.
-The men's and women's ski teams were eliminated effective fall 2019.

-Soccer

-The men's soccer team was National Runner-up in Division I Soccer losing in extra time to the University of Maryland in 2005 as the No. 2 seed, the highest ranking for a UNM soccer team in school history.
-The men's soccer team was eliminated from the UNM sports programs in 2019.